ADGEfficiency/adgefficiency.github.io/_posts/2018-08-02-dqn-tuning.md

 ![fig35]({{ "/assets/dqn_debug_2/fig3.5.png"}})
 **Figure 3.1 - The target network weights during training.
 Note how the weights stay fixed for a number of steps**

-Figure 3 shows that this target net update stragety slows learning.
+Figure 3 shows the target net update stragety slows learning.
 This is expected - rather than taking advantage of online network weight updates as they happen, the agent must wait until the target network reflects the agent's new understanding of the world.
 Run 2 is especially promising, with the agent able to perform well for around 100k steps.

 The main hyperparameter with this style of target network updating is the number of steps between updates.
 I ran a set of experiments with a quicker update (`update_target_net=2500`) to see if I could get learning to happen a bit quicker and maintain a bit of stability.
 The results for these runs are shown in Figure 4.